+Tramadol:

-Aims: Tramadol: Promote safe and appropriate prescribing of tramadol, and ensure regular review.
-Tramadol is licensed for the treatment of moderate to severe pain.
-But has not been shown to be more effective or better tolerated than other weak opioid analgesics such as codeine.
-Raise awareness of the potential harms associated with the misuse and dependence of tramadol • Produces analgesia by two methods: an opioid effect and enhancement of the serotonergic and adrenergic pathways.
-Reduce the risk of patients having adverse drug reactions and interactions. • The Advisory Council on the Misuse of Drugs (ACMD) recommended the change to schedule 3 CD due to concerns of misuse and increase in the number of related deaths.
+- Tramadol is licensed for the treatment of moderate to severe pain.
+But has not been shown to be more effective or better tolerated than other weak opioid analgesics such as codeine. - Produces analgesia by two methods: an opioid effect and enhancement of the serotonergic and adrenergic pathways. - The Advisory Council on the Misuse of Drugs (ACMD) recommended the change to schedule 3 CD due to concerns of misuse and increase in the number of related deaths.